Setting Lower Bounds on Truthfulness: Introduction

 \subsection{Our Results}

-In this paper we present and discuss several general techniques for setting lower bounds on the approximability of truthful mechanisms.
-We obtain the first lower bounds for canonical randomized non-utiltarian settings.
-Our techniques are powerful in the following sense: Firstly, due to their generality and simplicity they can easily be applied to a variety of problems (as we shall demonstrate).
-Secondly, they apply to the general case of \emph{multidimensional settings}.\footnote{As opposed to single-dimensional settings in which the private information of each player essentially consists of a single numerical parameter.} Thirdly, they do not impose any computational assumptions on the mechanism (such as polynomial running-time).
-Finally, our techniques apply to both deterministic and randomized mechanisms.
-In particular, we show how to derive lower bounds for both notions of truthfulness for randomized mechanisms - \emph{universal truthfulness} and \emph{truthfulness-in-expectation}.
+In this paper we present and discuss a general technique for setting lower bounds on the approximability of truthful mechanisms.
+We obtain the first lower bounds for canonical non-utilitarian settings with randomness.
+Our technique is powerful in the following sense: Firstly, due to its generality and simplicity it can easily be applied to a variety of problems and notions of truthfulness (as we shall demonstrate).
+Secondly, it applies to the general case of \emph{multi-dimensional settings}.~\footnote{As opposed to single-dimensional settings in which the private information of each player essentially consists of a single numerical parameter.} Finally, it does not impose any computational assumptions on the mechanism (such as polynomial running-time).

-In Section~\ref{sec-lower} we present our techniques and demonstrate their use on a non-utilitarian scheduling problem.
-The single-dimensional version of this scheduling problem has received much attention in recent years~\cite{AT,Azar,sched-rfpas,CK} (and references therein).
-We deal with the multidimensional version of the problem, formulated as a mechanism design problem by Nisan and Ronen in their seminal paper on Algorithmic Mechanism Design~\cite{NR}: There are $n$ tasks that are to be scheduled on $m$ machines.
-Every machine $i \in[m]$ is a strategic player with a valuation function $v_i:2^{[n]}\rightarrow \mathbb{R_{+}}$ such that for every task $j\in[n]$, $v_i(\{j\})$ (we shall sometimes simply denote $v_i(j)$) specifies the \emph{cost} of task $j$ on machine $i$.
-One can think of the cost of task $j$ on machine $i$ as the time it takes $i$ to complete $j$.
-For every subset of tasks $S\subseteq [n]$, $v_i(S)=\Sigma_{j\in S} \ v_i(j)$.
-That is, the total cost of a set of tasks on machine $i$ is the additive sum of the costs of the individual tasks on that machine.
-The global goal is minimizing the makespan of the chosen schedule.
+In Section~\ref{sec-lower} we present our technique and demonstrate its use on a non-utilitarian scheduling problem.
+The single-dimensional version of this scheduling problem has received much attention~\cite{AT,Azar,sched-rfpas,CK} (and references therein).
+We deal with the multi-dimensional version of the problem, formulated as a mechanism design problem by Nisan and Ronen in their seminal paper on Algorithmic Mechanism Design~\cite{NR}: The global goal is minimizing the makespan of the chosen schedule.
 I.e., assigning the tasks to the machines in a way that minimizes the latest finishing time.
 Obviously, the makespan-minimization social choice function is non-utilitarian and hence \emph{might} not be truthfully implemented by any mechanism.
 Nisan and Ronen prove that not only is it impossible to minimize the makespan in a truthful manner, but that \emph{any approximation strictly better than $2$ cannot be achieved by a truthful deterministic mechanism}.
-Since a (non-truthful) FPTAS exists~\cite{HS76}, this raises a natural question:
+Since a non-truthful $(1+\epsilon)$-approximation exists~\cite{HS76} (assuming constant number of machines), this raises a natural question: